YuniqueUnic/schemaui/README.md

   ```

 - **Macro + parser** – `app::keymap::keymap_source!()` `include_str!`s the JSON,
-  `std::sync::LazyLock` parses it once at startup, and each combo is compiled
+  `once_cell::sync::Lazy` parses it once at startup, and each combo is compiled
   into a `KeyPattern` (key code, required modifiers, pretty display string).
 - **Integration** – `InputRouter::classify` delegates to `keymap::classify_key`,
   which returns the `KeyAction` embedded in the JSON. `keymap::help_text`